ewoks-kit/ewoks/doc/tutorials/ewoks_events.rst

 Ewoks events
 ============

-Execution events can be emitted by ewoks when event handlers are registered.
+Events can be emitted by *ewoks* during the execution of a workflow to notify about progress and potential errors.
+For this you can specify one or more destinations where the events should be send to.

-To register event handlers from python:
+To specify event handlers from python:

 .. code:: python